Understanding the foreclosure process in FL is an important part of navigating your own home foreclosure.

 The two ways different states use to foreclose upon a property are: judicial sale or power of sale.

-Connect with us by calling (407) 965-2522 or through our contact page to have us walk you through the specific foreclosure process here locally in Longwood.
+Connect with us by calling (407) 965-2522 or through our contact page to have us walk you through the specific foreclosure process here locally in Central Florida.

 In either scenario, foreclosure typically doesn’t go to court until 3-6 months of missed payments have elapsed.
 Usually (but not always), a lender will send out many notices that you are in arrears – overdue or behind in your payment.